-UPDATE: Entry to the 2018 Golf Environment Awards is now open – good luck to everyone!
+UPDATE: Entry to the 2018 Golf Environment Awards is open until Friday 4th August – good luck to everyone!

 Golf is enjoyed by millions across the globe, both as participants and spectators, and there are now more than 30,000 golf courses worldwide, each having an increasingly important part to play within their local environment.